George G. McMurtry: In the Lost Battalion in World War I

 Bayview, a cottage in Bar Harbor, Maine, which McMurtry owned.

 Monument to the Lost Battalion in the Argonne Forest, France.

 When the Rough Riders were disbanded, McMurtry returned to Harvard College, graduating in 1899.

 Like Lt.
-Colonel Charles Whittlesey, the leader of the Lost Battalion, he was also a Wall Street lawyer.
-He would later make millions of dollars in the stock market after the war.
+Colonel Charles Whittlesey, the leader of the Lost Battalion, was also a Harvard Grad (Harvard Law).
+Whittlesey would go to later make millions of dollars in the stock market after the war.

 He did not forget an Army career however; he obtained a commission when the Army established its first Officer Candidate Schools in May 1917.
 By the time World War I started, he was one of the most experienced officers of the newly formed 308th Infantry Regiment.

 Medal of Honor Citation

 Medal of Honor Presentation Ceremony - February 9, 1919, at Chaumont, France.
 General John J. Pershing presided.